-This is a popular spot for the experienced hiker to visit and explore the 11km trail that takes you to some of the most beautiful and breathtaking spots at an altitude of 300 feet overlooking the island and town of Vila Franca.
+This is a popular spot for the experienced hiker to visit and explore the 11km trail that takes you to some of the most beautiful and breathtaking spots on the island; at an altitude of 300 feet which overlooks the island and town of Vila Franca.
 The exotic vegetation both native and endemic to the island is quite remarkable and you really can tell the importance of preservation for such a unique region.
-It is here that you can see many endemic species to the region including a large number of birds who enjoy using the dense forests and fresh water ravines as there base.
+It is here that you can see many endemic species to the region including a large number of birds who enjoy using the dense forests and freshwater ravines as there base.